 Students can apply for admissions while prerequisites courses are still in progress; however, if admitted they will receive a conditional admissions decision until those courses are successfully completed according to the posted admissions guidelines.
 All prerequisite courses must be completed no later than 30 days prior to enrollment (unless otherwise specified in your admissions letter).

 No, at this time the MSN program has not been approved in all 50 states.
 Students with a permanent residence outside of Massachusetts or Connecticut are asked to contact the Graduate Admissions Office directly for further information.

-Graduate tuition costs can be found by clicking here.
+Graduate tuition costs can be found on our Admissions Costs page.

 No. At this time, AIC does not offer merit based scholarships for graduate students.

 Yes, AIC has a limited number of graduate assistantships available.
 To learn more about graduate assistantship opportunities at AIC, please contact the financial aid office.